nightingale-media-player/nightingale-hacking/installer/common/README.txt

 Starter Guides and Sample Code - http://developer.songbirdnest.com/webpage-api/ Full Webpage API Documentation - http://developer.songbirdnest.com/webpage-api/docs/0.3/

-* Add-on API Documentation</l
+* Add-on API Documentation
 Starter Guides and Sample Code - http://developer.songbirdnest.com/add-on-api/ Full Add-on API Documentation - http://developer.songbirdnest.com/add-on-api/docs/0.3/

 ---------------------------------------------------------------------------------
 NEW FEATURES AND IMPROVEMENTS
-The following are new features and improvements for the 0.4RC1 release:
+The following are new features and improvements for the 0.4RC2 release:

 * Display panes that make it friendly for multiple add-ons to be installed in Songbird at once by allowing the user to define which add-on gets displayed by context.
 Read the